folio-org/raml-module-builder/README.md

 ### Set up your pom.xml

+- Add Maven repositories for FOLIO.
+There must be a section for regular dependencies (`<repositories>`) and a section for plugins (`<pluginRepositories>`).

-- Add the `exec-maven-plugin`.
+- Add the `domain-models-maven-plugin`.
 This will generate the POJOs and interfaces based on the RAML files.

 - Add the `aspectj-maven-plugin`.
 This is required if you